Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

     btn_class: "btn--primary"
 sql:
   - title: SQL Notes
     excerpt: "In a past life, my expertise lay in working with SQL databases and writing queries and stored procedures.
-[Here are some of my notes](http://adrian.ng/SQL/ddl/intro/)
+[Here are some of my notes](http://adrian.ng/SQL/ddl/intro/)"

+fr_sql_ddl_dml:

-  Structured Query Language (SQL) is an easy-to-learn, albeit, high level language that you’ll find being used pretty much wherever you come across relational databases.
+  - excerpt: 'Structured Query Language (SQL) is an easy-to-learn, albeit, high level language that you’ll find being used pretty much wherever you come across relational databases.
 It is used in essentially two ways: building databases and manipulating data.

-That is, we can divide the language into two broad categories:"
+That is, we can divide the language into two broad categories:'

-fr_sql_ddl_dml:
   - image_path: /assets/images/splash/ddl.jpg
     image_caption: "Singapore"
     alt: "Yahoo Finance"